-This completed petition must be submitted to the Graduate Program Staff Assistant electronically (firstname.lastname@example.org) for consideration and approval by the Director of Graduate Education.
+This completed petition must be submitted to the Graduate Program Administrative Assistant electronically (firstname.lastname@example.org) for consideration and approval by the Director of Graduate Education.
 In the case that the DOGE is also the student’s program adviser or major professor, the Associate DOGE will conduct the final review.

 Approvals for POS waivers/substitutions must be obtained before or along with the Degree Planning Sheet.